openmobilityfoundation/mobility-data-specification/geography/examples/README.md

 # Geography Examples

-This file presents a series of example [Geography documents](/geography) to use as templates.
+This file presents a series of example [Geography](/geography) files to use as reference and to see previews.

 ## Table of Contents